Speed limits in the United States by jurisdiction: American Samoa

 The maximum speed limit in American Samoa is 30 mph, with 15 mph in residential areas.
 The 30 mph speed limit is the lowest maximum speed limit of any state or permanently inhabited territory.
-Although 30 mph is the maximum speed limit, in most areas 25 mph is the maximum speed limit.
+Most areas have a speed limit of 25 mph.

 Arizona

-The default speed limit outside of "business or residential" districts in Arizona is 65 mph; within those districts the default speed limit is 25 mph.
-Specific locations in Maricopa County cities, such as, Peoria, Laveen and Tolleson, typically have their own posted speed limits that may be lower.
+The default speed limit outside of "business or residential" districts in Arizona is 65 mph; within those districts, the default speed limit is 25 mph.
+Specific locations in Maricopa County cities, such as Peoria, Laveen, and Tolleson, often have posted speed limits that may be lower.
 The default school zone speed limit is 15 mph, while some may be 25 to 35 mph.
 Exceeding these limits only in the best of driving conditions is considered prima facie evidence of speeding.
 Altered speed limits are not prima facie.

 The maximum speed limit on Interstate Highways is 75 mph.
 This limit may be applied outside of "urbanized areas".
 However, Interstate 10 near the California border is reduced to 65 mph.
 Some portions of Interstate 15 have the same regulations due to sharp curves.
-There is an exception of urban highway in Casa Grande, with a speed limit of 75 mph, while other urban highways are capped at 55 or 65 mph.
-Within "business or residential" districts, exceeding the speed limit by more than 20 mph is considered criminal.
+There is an exception to urban highway in Casa Grande, with a speed limit of 75 mph, while other urban highways are capped at 55 or 65 mph.
+Within "business or residential" districts, exceeding the speed limit by more than 20 mph is a criminal offense.
 Within "urbanized areas", 55 mph speed limit citations are given for "waste of a finite resource".
 This exception only applies within a 10 mph threshold.
 As long as the speed does not exceed 65 mph, the infraction is not recorded as a traffic violation for the purposes of a point system.

 Non-passenger vehicles in excess of 13 ST, or "vehicles drawing a pole trailer" weighing more than 3 ST may not exceed 65 mph unless signs are posted that allow such a speed.
 Yet this does not differ from the default speed limit, and has the practical effect of requiring extra consideration for posting a standard speed limit sign in excess of 65 mph.
 A non-numeric minimum speed limit is incorporated with the basic speed rule in Arizona, which also prohibits speeds higher than would be "reasonable and prudent".

 Night speed limit signs are posted on some roads within Tucson city limits that do not have street lights.
 Examples: Fort Lowell Road from Oracle Road to Country Club Road, 22nd Street from Interstate 10 to Cherry Avenue.

+In late 2025, Arizona Representative Nick Kupper introduced HB 2059 into the Arizona House of Representatives.
+The bill, dubbed the 'RAPID Act', if passed into law, would establish 'derestricted speed zones' with no posted speed limit on certain rural stretches of state and interstate highways across Arizona that meet certain prerequisite conditions.